-Ahead of what promises to be another fascinating clash at Elland Road, we’ve decided to look back at and assess the players to have represented both clubs since the inception of the Premier League in the early nineties.
+Ahead of their latest meeting, we’ve decided to look back at and assess the players to have represented both clubs since the inception of the Premier League in the early nineties.

 The greatest goalscorer in Liverpool’s long and illustrious history, Ian Rush is a player who needs little introduction given his goalscoring achievements on the red half of Merseyside.

 Rush scored 346 goals in all competitions across two spells with the Reds, winning five league titles and two European cups either side of an ill-fated venture to Italian football with Juventus.

 The Welshman’s peak years came before the formation of the Premier League and that impacts his score in our ratings, though he did manage 45 league goals over four seasons before leaving Anfield for a second time.

-That move saw Rush join Leeds but he struggled to make an impression during the latter stages of a phenomenal career, scoring just three goals during a single season at Elland Road before joining Newcastle.
+That move saw Rush join Leeds but he struggled to make an impression during the latter stages of a phenomenal career, scoring just three goals during a single season at Elland Road before signing for Newcastle.

 The versatile Matteo signed for Liverpool as an 11-year-old after being spotted by Kenny Dalglish, rising through the ranks to become a member of the first-team squad but struggling to nail down a position in the side.

 Despite failing to find his best position for much of his time on Merseyside, Matteo made 155 appearances in all competitions and it came as a surprise when he was sold to Leeds shortly after the turn of the millennium.

-The move proved a positive one for the six-time Scotland international, however, Matteo playing an important role in Leeds’ run to the Champions League semi-finals during his debut season and establishing himself at the heart of the club’s defence in partnerships with both Lucas Radebe and Rio Ferdinand.
+The move proved a positive one for the six-time Scotland international, however, as Matteo played an important role in Leeds’ run to the Champions League semi-finals during his debut season and established himself at the heart of the club’s defence in partnerships with both Lucas Radebe and Rio Ferdinand.